hasboeuf/cuteci/README.md

 [![Build Status](https://travis-ci.org/hasboeuf/cuteci.svg?branch=master)](https://travis-ci.org/hasboeuf/cuteci)

-CuteCI is a simple script allowing you to install Qt in headless mode.
+CuteCI is a simple script allowing you to install Qt with desired packages in headless mode.
-Qt installers are using Qt Installer Framework which provides scripting ability.
+Qt installers are using Qt Installer Framework which provides scripting ability, CuteCI takes advantage of this.

 ## Requirements